alukosdev/ccsp/concepts/data/data-lifecycle.md

 - Permissions for modifying and processing should be implemented.
 - Logging and auditing should be implemented.

-For data being access from the provider side:
+For data being accessed from the provider side:

 - Strong protections in the implementation of virtualization.
 - Personnel and administrative controls should be implemented.